Understand the important features of loans for First Home Buyers

 |Western Australia (WA)||Tasmania (TAS)|

 It is very straight forward and easy to use; simply enter your property value, property type, state of residence and whether or not you are a first home buyer.
-Our stamp duty calculator will then process your details and provide you with your stamp duty cost as well as an easy to read graph.
+Our stamp duty calculator will then process your details and provide you with your extra cost as well as an easy to read graph.

 Use our stamp duty calculator to work out how much you will have to pay in your state or contact your local Choice Consultant who would be happy to answer any of your questions.